 Closed-angle glaucoma is different.
 Because of the sudden increase in IOP, closed-angle glaucoma can cause significant symptoms as described below.

-VIDEO Symptoms of Acute Angle Closure Glaucoma
+VIDEO What are the Symptoms of Acute Angle Closure Glaucoma?

 Closed-angle glaucoma is considered a medical emergency.
 If you experience any of the following symptoms, be sure to contact emergency services: